Which city is cheaper, San Antonio or Charleston?

 In January, Charleston usually receives more rain than San Antonio.
 Charleston gets 3.3 inches (85 mm) of rain, while San Antonio receives 1.8 inches (45 mm) of rain each month for the winter.

 In the spring, Charleston is cooler than San Antonio.
-Typically, the spring temperatures in Charleston in April are around 64°F (18°C), and San Antonio is about 74°F (23°C).
+Typically, the spring temperatures in Charleston in April average around 64°F (18°C), and San Antonio averages at about 74°F (23°C).

 In San Antonio, it's very sunny this time of the year.
 It's quite sunny in Charleston.
 In the spring, Charleston often gets more sunshine than San Antonio.
 Charleston gets 275 hours of sunny skies this time of year, while San Antonio receives 216 hours of full sun.